Discovery-led project re-designing subscription experience for new user behaviour patterns.

 Identifying Lyka's opportunities in the new market

-Usability testing confirmed awareness gaps, 4/5 customers wouldn’t buy into Lyka's subscription and uncovered Lyka's key barriers to staying competitive
+Usability testing confirmed awareness gaps, 4/5 customers wouldn’t buy into Lyka's subscription uncovering Lyka's barriers to staying competitive

 5 participants were user tested on Lyka's subscription offering on the landing page to onboarding sign-up, to find out how users engage with Lyka's product offerings, subscription model & likelihood of purchasing.
 Testing was focused on the mobile interface, as data metrics indicated most users (85.6%) access Lyka via mobile.